boo-lang/boo/README.md

 See: https://github.com/hmah/boo/graphs/contributors

-Differnces to the original distribution
+Differences to the original distribution
 =======================================

 - Fix of issue BOO-1078 Cannot use enumerations as attribute parameters.